AI For Sump Pump Failure Calls

 It follows the company's rules.
 Some calls can be escalated immediately.
 Others create a clean callback summary for the owner, dispatcher, or technician.

-Why build a sump pump failure call plan separate from a plumbing page?
+Why build a sump pump failure call path separate from a plumbing page?

 Because sump pump callers search and decide differently.
 They care about basement water, pump status, power, backup, discharge, access, and whether the company sounds prepared.